mprshark/automazior/README.md

 ## 📌 Status

-Automazior ASM v1 is **feature-complete, stable, and intentionally scoped**.
+Automazior ASM v1.3 is **feature-complete, stable, and intentionally scoped**.

+**No more, no less.
+If something isn't in Core Capabilities, it's v2.**